ABC 33/40: Background

-Birmingham, Alabama, only had two commercial TV channels in the very high frequency (VHF) band, whose existence predated the Federal Communications Commission (FCC)'s 1948–1952 freeze on new station grants.
-After the freeze, these stations occupied channel 6 (WBRC) and 13 (WAFM-TV, today's WVTM-TV).
+Birmingham, Alabama, only had two commercial TV channels in the very high frequency (VHF) band, whose existence predated the Federal Communications Commission (FCC)'s freeze on new station grants.
+After the freeze was ended in 1952, these stations occupied channel 6 (WBRC) and 13 (WAFM-TV, today's WVTM-TV).
 Though efforts were made to move a third commercial VHF channel to Birmingham, the commission denied proposals in 1961 and 1963.
 As a result, Birmingham continued to only have two commercial stations until WBMG, operating on ultra high frequency (UHF) channel 42, began on October 17, 1965.
-WAPI-TV at the time was a dual affiliate of CBS and NBC, and WBMG lacked exclusive network affiliation, airing the shows of those two networks not seen on channel 13.
+WAPI-TV at the time was an affiliate of CBS and NBC, and WBMG lacked exclusive network affiliation, airing the shows of those two networks not seen on channel 13.
 This was the situation until May 31, 1970, when WAPI-TV became a sole NBC affiliate and WBMG a sole CBS affiliate.

 WBMG, as a UHF station with a smaller coverage area, left a gap in Alabama broadcasting.
 It could not reach areas to the west or east of Birmingham that the VHF stations could, and outlets sprang up to provide this service.
 In Tuscaloosa, to the west, WCFT began broadcasting on channel 33 in 1965; in eastern Alabama, WHMA-TV (later WJSU-TV) started on channel 40 from Anniston in October 1969.
 At the same time that WBMG became a sole CBS affiliate, WCFT and WHMA-TV became full-time CBS affiliates.
 The effect was that WBRC and WVTM-TV, the VHF stations, served three television markets for ABC and NBC programming, while CBS had three affiliates, one each for Tuscaloosa, Birmingham, and Anniston–Gadsden.
 WBRC and WVTM-TV also expanded their newsgathering operations to Tuscaloosa and Anniston by opening news bureaus in the late 1980s.

 Two additional commercial stations started in Birmingham after WBMG.
 WTTO (channel 21) was the market's first independent station when it began in April 1982 and became an affiliate of Fox on September 1, 1990.
 WCAJ began broadcasting on channel 68 in 1986 and changed call signs to WABM in 1991.